AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-proofing/configure-default-proof-email-notification-settings.md

 To configure proof email notification settings that are sent from Workfront:

-1. Click `Setup` near the upper-right corner of Adobe Workfront on the Global Navigation Bar.<![CDATA[]]>
+1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.<![CDATA[]]>

-1. Expand `Email`, then click  `Review and Approval`.
+1. Expand **Email**, then click&nbsp;**Review and Approval**.

-1. In the `Proof Notifications in Workfront` section, decide whether to enable or disable the option, Send emails from Workfront when a comment is made on a proof.
+1. In the **Proof Notifications in Workfront** section, decide whether to enable or disable the option, Send emails from Workfront when a comment is made on a proof.

    * When this setting is enabled, users receive an email from Workfront when a comment is made on a proof.
    * When this setting is disabled, users do not receive an email from Workfront when a comment is made on a proof.

-1. Click `Save`.
+1. Click **Save**.